PsrNate/Lyrica/README.md

 This bundle will act like a main gate for the website ; and yes, when you think of a main gate, you come up with the idea of a shrine, and thus its maiden.
 And no, I didn't choose Reimu because she's one of mai waifus.
-Well, not entirely.
-Erm.
+Well, not entirely...
 Whatever.

 ### 2. Eirin

-This bundle should consist in what PRS consisted, namely hosting a popularity contest between characters, based on 1-vs-1 matchups and ELO indicators.
+This bundle should consist in what PRS did, namely hosting a popularity contest between characters, based on 1-vs-1 matchups and ELO indicators.
 I thought of the idea as Characters Power Ranking, that is to say CPR...And that's how I came up with one of Touhou's rare nurses, Eirin.